Qiskit/qiskit-tutorials/README.md

 Since quantum computing is so new to most users, we want to find the best *Hello Quantum World* program and welcome submissions here.

 ### 2. [Reference](reference/)<a id='reference'></a>
 We've collected a core reference set of notebooks in this section.
 These notebooks demonstrate how to use QISKit and explore quantum information science, acting as a reference guide for QISKit.
-We will be keeping them up to date with [QISKit SDK](https://github.com/QISKit/qiskit-sdk-py) updates.
+We will be keeping them up to date with QISKit updates.
 They are organized into the following topics:

 #### 2.1 [Getting started with QISKit](reference/tools)
 In this first topic, we introduce you to the basic features of QISKit.